rune-rs/rune/book/src/4_2_variables.md

 == () (913.4µs)
 ```

-This can cause issues if we call an external function expects to take ownership
+This can cause issues if we call an external function which expects to take
-of its arguments.
-We say that functions like these *move* their argument, and if
+ownership of its arguments.
+We say that functions like these *move* their
-we try to use a variable which has been moved an error will be raised in the
+argument, and if we try to use a variable which has been move,d an error will be
-virtual machine.
+raised in the virtual machine.

 > Note: Below we use the `drop` function, which is a built-in function that will
 > take its argument and free it.